 “The Mature Age” by Camille Claudel

 Camille Claudel explained the symbolism of this sculpture in letters to her brother as representing Destiny.
 Based on these letters, this sculpture was personal and autobiographical work.
 Thus, Rodin was shocked and angered when he saw the sculpture for the first time in 1899.
 He cut off support for Claudel and may have influenced the Ministry of Fine Arts to cancel their commission.
-The French government commissioned the Mature Age in 1895, but the commission was cancelled in 1899 before a bronze was cast.
+The French government commissioned the Mature Age in 1895, but the commission was canceled in 1899 before a bronze was cast.

 A plaster version of the sculpture was exhibited in 1899 and then cast in bronze privately in 1902.
 A second private bronze casting was made in 1913, and it is believed that the plaster version was destroyed at that time.
 The two bronzes can be seen in Paris, the first at the Musée d’Orsay and the second at the Musée Rodin.
-This version is the second bronze which was cast by Frédéric Carvilhani in 1913 and is exhibited at the Musée Rodin.
+This version is the second bronze, which was cast by Frédéric Carvilhani in 1913 and is exhibited at the Musée Rodin.

-Camille Claudel (1864 – 1943) was a French sculptor, who although she died in relative obscurity, has in recent times gained recognition for the originality of her work.
+Camille Claudel (1864 – 1943) was a French sculptor, who although she died in relative obscurity, has, in recent times, gained recognition for the originality of her work.
 She was the co-worker and lover of sculptor Auguste Rodin.
 The Musée Rodin in Paris has a room dedicated to Claudel’s works.

 Claudel started working in Rodin’s workshop around 1884 and became a source of inspiration for him.
 She acted as his model, his confidante, and his lover.
 She never lived with Rodin, but the affair agitated her family; as a result, Claudel left the family home.
 In 1892, after an abortion, Claudel ended the intimate aspect of her relationship with Rodin, although they saw each other regularly until 1898.
 After Rodin saw Claudel’s The Mature Age for the first time, in 1899, he wholly and suddenly stopped his support for Claudel.